BooneJS/LogicEdu/README.md

 ## Documentation

-- For additional documentation on ManimLogic, visit [docs/README.md](docs/README.md).
+- For additional documentation on LogicEdu, visit [docs/README.md](docs/README.md).
-- Since ManimLogic is a set of classes for common logical and architectural shapes on top of Manim, most documentation a user will want to review comes from [Manim Community Docs](https://docs.manim.community/en/stable/).
+- Since LogicEdu is a set of classes for common logical and architectural shapes on top of Manim, most documentation a user will want to review comes from [Manim Community Docs](https://docs.manim.community/en/stable/).

 ## Examples